This Crossbody Bag Will Crush Your Fanny Pack

 With the days getting warmer and more events starting to return, I wanted to make sure I had a better way to carry those oddball things I tend to carry before I hit the streets this summer.

 Mark Ryden has a variety of crossbody bags.
 I was looking for something simple and not too big.
-The Torino seemed like the right model for me.
+The Mark Ryden Torino seemed like the right model for me.

-It’s easy to doubt the Torino’s usefulness at first glance.
+It’s easy to doubt the usefulness of the Mark Ryden Torino at first glance.
 There doesn’t seem to be much to it.
 After you unzip the bag, you start to see the sling’s functionality.
 You can carry quite a bit in the bag before it gets hard to close.
 The strap is partially removable so you can carry it on either the right or left sides.
 And there’s a thick, sturdy handle to hold the bag rather than wear it across your body.

 What We Liked

 It’s definitely a good size.
-The main body of the bag measures 7.9 inches wide, 12.6 inches tall and 4.8 inches deep.
+The main body of this Mark Ryden bag measures 7.9 inches wide, 12.6 inches tall and 4.8 inches deep.
 Lots of good padding.
 If you travel light, you won’t even feel it.
 The strap has plenty of cushions and feels good no matter what side you wear it across.

 It’s a sturdy bag.
 Tough seams and a rough-textured exterior make the bag feel like it could take a beating.
 The stuff inside certainly feels well protected.